George Carlin: 1972–1979: Stardom and acclaim

 In 1970, record producer Monte Kay formed the Little David Records subsidiary of Atlantic Records, with comedian Flip Wilson as co-owner.
 Kay and Wilson signed Carlin away from RCA Records and recorded a Carlin performance at Washington, D.C.'s Cellar Door in 1971, which was released as the album FM & AM in 1972.
 De Blasio was busy managing the fast-paced career of Freddie Prinze and was about to sign Richard Pryor, so he released Carlin to Little David general manager Jack Lewis, who, like Carlin, was somewhat wild and rebellious.
 Using his own persona as a springboard for his new comedy, he was presented by Ed Sullivan in a performance of "The Hair Piece" and quickly regained his popularity as the public caught on to his style.

 Starting in 1972, singer-songwriter Kenny Rankin was Carlin's label-mate on Little David Records, and Rankin served many times as Carlin's musical guest or opening act during the early 1970s.
 The two flew together in Carlin's private jet; Carlin says that Rankin relapsed into using cocaine while on tour since Carlin had so much available.
 FM & AM proved very popular and marked Carlin's change from mainstream to counterculture comedy.
 The "AM" side was an extension of Carlin's previous style, with zany but relatively clean routines parodying aspects of American life.
 The "FM" side introduced Carlin's new style, with references to marijuana and birth control pills, and a playful examination of the word "shit".
-In this way, Carlin renewed a style of radical social commentary comedy Lenny Bruce had pioneered in the late 1950s.